Click Tabs to View Guidance by Letter

 F

-fag, faggot: Originally offensive word for homosexual male, although some gay men now are reclaiming it.
+fag, faggot: Originally an offensive word for homosexual male, although some gay men now are reclaiming it.
 The word still is offensive when used as an epithet.
 Avoid usage.

 G

-Great Migration, The: Mass movement by Southern Black people relocating to the North and West in the early 20th century.
+Great Migration, The : Mass movement by Southern Black people relocating to the North and West in the early 20th century.
 Although slavery had been illegal for three decades by the 1890s, Southern Black people generally felt a new de facto form of slavery.
-Lynchings, Jim Crow laws and economic hardship made them feel as if little had improved since emancipation.
-From the 1890s to 1970s, a great migration of Southern Black people moved to the Promised Land of the North in search of better jobs and greater racial tolerance.
+Lynchings, Jim Crow laws, and economic hardship showed little improvement since emancipation.
+From the 1890s to the 1970s, a great migration of Southern Black people moved to the “Promised Land of the North” in search of better jobs and greater racial tolerance.
 (See Jim Crow.)

 H